All Products

 Unauthorized Access to Sensitive Data

-When an API is called from IP addresses, the access is unauthorized.
-Sensitive data is retrieved.
-Risks of data leaks may arise.
+An API is called from the IP address, unauthorized access is suspected, and sensitive data is retrieved.
+Data leak risks may arise.

-We recommend that you troubleshoot issues based on log details and implement a strict and complete authentication mechanism for important APIs to prevent unauthorized or privilege-escalated exploitation of the API.
+We recommend that you troubleshoot issues based on log details.
+We also recommend that you implement a strict and complete authentication mechanism for important APIs to prevent unauthorized or privilege-escalated exploitation of the APIs.

 Mass Sensitive Data Access

-When an API is called from IP addresses, a large number of entries of sensitive data are retrieved.
-Risks of data leaks may arise.
+When an API is called from the IP address, a large number of entries of sensitive data are retrieved.
+Data leak risks may arise.

-We recommend that you troubleshoot issues based on log details, mask important sensitive data, and delete unnecessary data types.
-You can also configure rate limiting policies based on the daily request distribution baseline.
+We recommend that you troubleshoot issues based on log details.
+We also recommend that you mask important sensitive data and delete unnecessary data types.
+You can also configure rate limiting policies based on the daily distribution baseline of request frequencies.

 Mass Sensitive Data Access by IP Addresses Outside China

-An API is called from the IP addresses that originate from regions outside the Chinese mainland.
-A large number of entries of sensitive data are retrieved.
-Risks of data leaks and non-compliance with data regulations may arise.
+An API is called from IP addresses that originate from regions outside the Chinese mainland, and a large number of entries of sensitive data are retrieved.
+Data leak and compliance risks may arise.

 We recommend that you troubleshoot issues based on log details.
 Cross-border transmission of sensitive data may pose compliance risks.
-If cross-border transmission of sensitive data is required, we recommend that you conduct an evaluation and promptly proceed with declarations or filings.
+If cross-border transmission of sensitive data is required, we recommend that you conduct an evaluation and promptly proceed with security assessments or filings.

 Response Exception